bradchristie/taminations-flutter/assets/ms/thar.md

 ## Wrong Way Thar

 "Wrong Way Thar" is a formation.
-It also appears on the Basic list of calls, not as a call by itself, but rather as a collection of commands that result in a Wrong Way Thar.
+It also appears on the Mainstream list of calls, not as a call by itself, but rather as a collection of commands that result in a Wrong Way Thar.
 The commands function as suffixes, making a Right Arm Turn end in a Wrong Way Thar.
 Descriptive